- Lakes and fish

-Our regular rates do not apply to schools.
-We have introduced a super-low rate for schools for the 2011 season at $175 per student.
+Our rate for a school group is based on the number of students in the group.
+The rate is $249 per student.
+There is no charge for teachers, supervising staff, and parents.
 This rate includes three nights accommodations, use of boats and fuel, as well as all necessary support from our staff.
-There is no charge for teachers, supervising staff, and parents.
 There is a fee if a guest interpreter is requested.

 We would ask that a minimum of two adults in your group become licensed prior to the outing.
 Even though you are never more than half of a kilometer from shore when on the water, all activities require boating and will be conducted nearshore.
 Lake crossings will be avoided.
 Quesnel Lake Caribou Lodge will supply all DOT-approved PFDs.